Spotchi/site/_posts/2019-10-28-Godel-incompleteness.md

 shortcomings, though there really is nothing wrong with probing the limits of our tools for reasoning.
 Beyond Gödel's sentence which might seem a specific edge case that should not be allowed, there are "reasonable" cases that are not provable and even more that are not computable.
 So is there something missing in our system?
-Or is there any system at all with sufficient arithmetic capable of completeness?
+Is there any system at all with sufficient arithmetic capable of completeness?
 Based on the discussion we just had, it would seem a mathematician is capable to find a sentence to be true where formal systems are not able to prove them.
 Therefore no formal system can be devised that encompasses the mathematician's knowledge or general human intelligence.

 Though what struck me as I examined the consequences of the GITs, is that we actually used logic to come to the incompleteness results.
 Indeed they are just another set of theorems, inferred from our definitions of provability and notations related to Gödel numbering.
-We have found that we cannot always prove the truth, yet on that journey we used the very system, that we are trying to understand better.
+We have found that we cannot always prove the truth, yet on that journey we used the very system that we are trying to understand better.
 The incompleteness theorems are now just another tennet of mathematics, upon which we can expand and prove more and more theorems.

 The incompleteness theorems are just stating a system's limit, assuming the system to be consistent.